Stoxum/casinocoin-dev-portal/content/reference-data-api.md

 ## Get Account Transaction History
 [[Source]<br>](https://github.com/ripple/rippled-historical-database/blob/develop/api/routes/accountTransactions.js "Source")

 Retrieve a history of transactions that affected a specific account.
-This includes all transactions the account sent, payments the account received, and payments that casinocoind through the account.
+This includes all transactions the account sent, payments the account received, and payments that stoxumd through the account.

 #### Request Format